Festival of Holiday Lights

 Directed by Stephen Futrell; Narrated by Don A. Grady; W. Thomas Jones, organ

 The Elon University Camerata, performs a concert of a cappella works from centuries of choral art in celebration of the holiday spirit.
 This year’s narrated script features writings from the collected works of T.S.
 Eliot.
 Holiday decorations, candlelight processional and Camerata’s singing will warm your heart.
 This unique, reflective celebration of the season will be the fourteenth installment of this highly acclaimed program that is now an annual part of our community’s anticipation of the season of light.
 Sponsored by the Department of Music.
+No ticket is required.

 Elon Music Ambassadors, “American Road Trip:

 Coast to Coast”

 Wednesday, December 4